simcesplatform/LogReader/readme.md

     python -m unittest testLogReader.testSimulations

 These tests require a running MongoDB instance.
-The tests will delete all existing data in the simulations collection.
+The tests will delete all existing data in the simulations and test messages collections.
 Connection information is given with the same environment variables as for LogReader itself.
 Tests can be also run with docker-compose.
 First build the logreader container which is the same container used when running LogReader:

     docker-compose build